QIICR/QuantitativeReporting/docs/tutorial.md

 ### Load DICOM Sample Dataset

 First of all you will need to download a DICOM sample dataset.

 ![](screenshots/testarea.png)

 By using the button shown above the following tasks will be accomplished for you:

-1. **Download** the DICOM sample dataset,
+1. **Download** the DICOM sample dataset
 2. **Unpacking** and **importing** it into 3D Slicer
 3. Initiating the **creation of a new measurement** table which references the downloaded DICOM sample dataset
 4. **Display** the DICOM sample dataset in your current slice view layout